pubnub/java/pubnub-java-examples/README.md

 www.pubnub.com - PubNub Real-time Push Service in the Cloud.

-Please reference the demo app in 3.4/jars/PubnubDemoConsole.jar for an example of using PubNub Asyncronously in your applications!
+Please reference the demo app in pubnub-java-examples/target/pubnub-java-examples-<version>.jar for an example of using PubNub once you build the project

-Additional Java docs are available at 3.4/doc/index.html

-###To setup with your IDE:

-1. Add new project with 3.4/ as the root
-2. Set the new project source as 3.4/srcPubnubApi
-3. Add 3.4/Pubnub-Standardedition-3.4.jar and 3.4/libs/*.jar as project libaries
-4. You should be able to run PubnubDemoConsole and PubnubExample via your IDE
+Asyncronously in your applications!

 ###To build from the CL, run:
 ```
-$ ant clean
+$ mvn clean package
-$ ant
 ```
 ###To run the DemoConsole:
 ```
-$ cd jars
+$ cd pubnub-java-examples/target
-$ java -jar PubnubDemoConsole.jar
+$ java -jar pubnub-java-examples-<version>.jar
 ```
 ###Heres an example of running PubnubDemoConsole:

 ```